 - Apathy: If you hurt or scare your dog a lot, it may become apathetic and not do much of anything.

 - Conditioned Suppression/Learned Helplessness: If you hurt or scare your dog a lot unpredictably, it will live in a state of fear and also may not do much of anything.

 - Injury: If you hurt your dog you could cause it injury.

 - Reinforcement of the Punisher: If you hurt or scare your dog regularly, your actions will easily be reinforced and become habitual.
 On the occasion that your actions don’t work to interrupt or decrease behavior, you will tend to escalate the hurt.

-- Copying: Seeing someone training their dog through pain or intimidation can influence you to be more likely to do it yourself.
+- Copying: If you see someone training their dog through pain or intimidation, it can influence you to do it yourself.

 These are the things you risk if you use pain, fear, force, coercion, intimidation, or even startling to train your dog.
 The effects are not limited to training “tools” such as are featured in the picture below.

 Not all of them will happen all the time.
 But they are all possible, and we can’t know ahead of time which dogs (and which owners) will be strongly affected by the use of aversive methods.

 That’s the short version.
 For scientific references, check the resource page described and linked below.